aiortc/aiortc/README.rst

 .. code-block:: console

    $ pip install -e .
-   $ pip install aiofiles starlette
+   $ pip install aiofiles starlette wsproto

 You can now run the example server, which handles both HTTP/0.9 and HTTP/3: